vberkoz/dsf-website/data/posts/demonstrate-empathy.md

 ---
 image: "empathy"
 title: "Demonstrate Empathy"
-author: "Stephen Zarick - CEO, VO Group, LLC"
+author: "Robert Sinclair - CEO, Distributed Sales Force, LLC"
 date: "2015-02-23"
 excerpt: "In sales we are most times calling strangers.
 We are attempting to engage this stranger to see if they are interested in our offering that might solve a problem for them."
 prev: ""